dietervdwes/DJRef/README.md

 2. Citations.txt

 # Steps
-You need to have copied the list of references from the article (example a pdf) to a text file called source.txt.
+You need to have copied the list of references from the article (example a pdf) to a text file called "source.txt".
 Manipulate the source references as such that each reference is in its own line.
+It's also important that references doesn't span more than one line as in the example below.

 # eg.: